 There were a couple of problems with this plan.
 One: it would seem reasonable that you needed to really want to "party" in order for this endeavor to make any sense.
 It was a big bus.
 Like a city bus.
 20 people would've filled it maybe halfway.
 So, I'm sure it was super expensive.
 Plus you'd need lots of friends for it to not be depressing.

-Or the first time I tried acid and we ended up deciding to go see Who Framed Roger Rabbit at the mall (Brian Carlson where the fuck are you?), completely without knowing that the 1988 Democratic National Convention was also happening at the same mall where the theater was, and we suddenly found ourselves surrounded by lots of "free" food and drink (we couldn't figure out how to pay for it) and menacing security people with big guns telling us we had to go somewhere else because we were dressed inappropriately (shorts and T-shirts) and Rice Krispie-textured pavement that would not stop undulating and breathing ominously.
+Or the first time I tried acid and we ended up deciding to go see Who Framed Roger Rabbit at the Omni (Brian Carlson where the fuck are you?), completely without knowing that the 1988 Democratic National Convention was also happening at the same mall where the theater was, and we suddenly found ourselves surrounded by lots of "free" food and drink (we couldn't figure out how to pay for it) and menacing security people with big guns telling us we had to go somewhere else because we were dressed inappropriately (shorts and T-shirts) and Rice Krispie-textured pavement that would not stop undulating and breathing ominously.

-Those all would've been good nights for a chauffeur.
+Those all either were or would've been good nights for a chauffeur.
 Jamie's birthday party just wasn't.
 It was mostly just sad.
 My lingering memory of the "party" portion of the evening is like 9 disappointed people ("I thought you said this was going to be a party?") trudging dejectedly down our long gravel driveway towards a huge empty bus parked with its lights on inside, while Mara and I stood together arm-in-arm on the porch waving and thumbs-upping and pretending to be supportive but mostly being relieved because we weren't on that lame-ass bus.
 We told him it was a shitty idea.